AusClimateService/npcp/reports/phase1/phase1_report.md

 In _equidistant cumulative density function matching_
-([Li et al, 2010](https://doi.org/10.1029/2009JD012882)), the transfer function represents the distance (i.e. arithmetic difference) between the observations and model for each quantile of the training period.
+([Li et al, 2010](https://doi.org/10.1029/2009JD012882)), the transfer function represents the distance (i.e. arithmetic difference) between the observations and model for each quantile of the calibration period.
 Those differences are then added to the target model data according to the quantile each target data point represents over the target period.
-For instance, if a target temperature of $25^{\circ}$ Celsius corresponds to the 0.5 quantile (i.e. the median) in the target data, the difference between the median value in the observations and reference model data is added to the target value in order to obtain the bias adjusted value.
+For instance, if a target temperature of $25^{\circ}$ Celsius corresponds to the 0.5 quantile (i.e. the median) in the target data, the difference between the median value in the observations and calibration model data is added to the target value in order to obtain the bias adjusted value.
-The underlying assumption is that the distance between the model and observed quantiles during the training period also applies to the target period, hence the name *equidistant*.
+The underlying assumption is that the distance between the model and observed quantiles during the calibration period also applies to the target period, hence the name *equidistant*.
 The reference to *CDF matching* is clear from the mathematical representation of the method:

 $$x_{m-adjust} = x_{m,p} + F_{o,h}^{-1}(F_{m,p}(x_{m,p})) - F_{m,h}^{-1}(F_{m,p}(x_{m,p}))$$

-where $F$ is the CDF of either the observations ($o$) or model ($m$) for a historic training period ($h$) or target period ($p$).
+where $F$ is the CDF of either the observations ($o$) or model ($m$) for a historical calibration period ($h$) or target period ($p$).
 That means $F_{o,h}^{-1}$ and $F_{m,h}^{-1}$ are the quantile functions (inverse CDF corresponding to the observations and model respectively.
 Returning to our target median value of $25^{\circ}$ (i.e. $x_{m,p} = 25$),
 the corresponding CDF would return a value of 0.5 (i.e. $F_{m,p}(25) = 0.5$).
 The difference between the observed ( $F_{o,h}^{-1}(0.5)$ )
-and reference model ( $F_{m,h}^{-1}(0.5)$ ) median values
+and calibration model ( $F_{m,h}^{-1}(0.5)$ ) median values
 would then be added to the target value of $25^{\circ}$ to get a bias corrected value.

 For precipitation, multiplicative as opposed to additive bias correction is preferred